theOval/Oval-UAA/README.md

 # The Oval UAA

-This is a "uaa" application intended to be part of a microservice architecture.
+This is a "uaa" application intended to be part of a micro-service architecture.
 This is also a JHipster User Account and Authentication (UAA) Server.
 This application is configured for Service Discovery and Configuration with the JHipster-Registry.
 On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).